Sports Coach Logo Sports Coach Training Principles Fitness Components

 Scott Gray provides advice on the benefits of interval training.

 Why should you switch from your traditional cardio workout to reap the benefits of interval training?
-Is it possible to get results without working hard for hours at a time?
+Is it possible to get results without working hard for hours?

 Interval training is the ultimate cardiovascular workout.
-By practicing interval training once a week, you will be able to take advantage of several benefits, from more effective oxygen intake to a slower heart rate.
+By practicing interval training once a week, you can reap several benefits, from more effective oxygen intake to a slower heart rate.

-If your fitness goal is to lose fat fast, interval training is the only route to take.
-Interval training is more fun and effective than your regular old cardio routine.
-Best of all, interval training makes it possible to get better results in less time, helping you reach your fitness and weight loss goals quickly.
+If your fitness goal is to lose fat fast, interval training is the only route.
+Interval training is more fun and effective than your regular cardio routine.
+Best of all, it allows you to get better results in less time, helping you reach your fitness and weight loss goals quickly.

 Interval Training is similar to your everyday activities

-One of the most significant benefits of interval training is the similarity to regular activities that the average person performs daily.
-Most people are not focusing on working at a moderate to high level of intensity for long periods throughout the day.
+One of the most significant benefits of interval training is that it is similar to regular activities that the average person performs daily.
+Most people do not focus on working at a moderate to high level of intensity for long periods throughout the day.

 It is natural to take breaks and rest between activities, especially when they are so intense.
-Interval training is an excellent way to prepare your body for the sudden bursts of stress or activity that everyone experiences from time to time.
+Interval training is an excellent way to prepare your body for the sudden bursts of stress or activity that everyone experiences occasionally.

 Interval Training improves oxygen utilization

-The body's ability to make use of oxygen can be greatly improved through the practice of interval training.
+Interval training can greatly improve the body's ability to use oxygen.
 Oxidative capacity is how much oxygen muscles can use during aerobic exercise.
-If your muscles cannot pull the oxygen from the bloodstream, then it makes no difference if your lungs are working sufficiently.
+If your muscles cannot pull oxygen from the bloodstream, then it makes no difference if your lungs are working sufficiently.

 Interval Training saves time

 You do not have to spend countless hours at the gym or running at high speeds for a couple of hours to take advantage of the benefits of interval training.
-With interval training, you can accomplish the same benefits as you would get from an hour-long run at 65% maximum capacity in just four minutes.
+With interval training, you can accomplish the same benefits as an hour-long run at 65% maximum capacity in just four minutes.

 Interval Training improves the ability to burn fat

-The muscle carbohydrate reserves, glycogen, are almost exhausted through interval training.
-It may seem a little backward to think that improved fat burning is one of the many benefits of interval training because carbohydrates are the primary source of fuel.
+Interval training almost exhausts muscle glycogen reserves.
+It may seem a little backward to think that improved fat burning is one of interval training's many benefits because carbohydrates are the primary source of fuel.

 On the contrary, replacement is necessary through the fuel source fat once the glycogen reserves have been exhausted.
 Hours after you have completed your workout, you will continue to reap the benefits of interval training because your body will use up fat to replace the depleted glycogen.